 Note: In order to prevent circumvention of triggers, Zen stamps the data file containing a trigger as a bound data file.
-This restricts access to Btrieve users and prevents them from performing an action that would fire the trigger in a Zen database.
+A bound file enforces the database constraints for Btrieve users.
 For more information, see SQL Engine Reference.

 Timing and Ordering of Triggers